jackiehjm/stx-docs/doc/source/developer_resources/code-submission-guide.rst

 * All code changes must be pushed to master first and then cherry-picked to the appropriate release branch as needed
+* When cherry-picking updates using “git cherry-pick”, include the '-x' option.
+This automatically adds the “(cherry picked from commit XXXXX)” line to your commit message, which is helpful to code reviewers.
 * Exception: Feature branches used during development

 ------------